 What’s in the pipeline?

-As neuroimaging techniques improve, there will no doubt be greater understanding of the way ADHD interacts with the functioning of the brain.
+As neuroimaging techniques improve, there will no doubt be a greater understanding of which aspects of brain functioning are associated with symptoms of ADHD.

 Similarly, genetic (and other causal) factors continue to be explored, improving our understanding.